jeremyaemmett/jeremyaemmett.github.io/quick_start_guide.md

 - carbon (m3/m3)
 ...specified for each day of year over a full year.

-**VU-MALM is by-default configured to receive these from the output of the CryoGrid model.**

 The CryoGrid model is initialized with prescribed:
 - soil composition (air, water, organic, and mineral volumetric fractions vs. depth)
 - ERA5 air temperature and precipitation history